BramVanroy/spacy_conll/README.rst

                             1 and increasing for each sentence.
 Instead, 'sent_id' will depend on how spaCy returns the sentences.
 Must have 'include_headers' enabled. (default: False)
+      -j N_PROCESS, --n_process N_PROCESS
+                            Number of processes to use in nlp.pipe(). -1 will use as many cores as available.
+Requires spaCy v2.2.2.
+                            (default: 1)
       -v, --verbose         To print the output to stdout, regardless of 'output_file'. (default: False)
-      -j N_PROCESS, --n_process N_PROCESS
-                            Number of processors to use in nlp.pipe(). -1 will use as many cores as available.
-Requires spaCy v2.2.2 (default: 1)

 For example, parsing a sentence: